“If I asked you to kill me, would you?”

 Bass guitarist Sid Vicious (Gary Oldman) falls for a whining junkie (Chloe Webb) who sends them both on a downward spiral towards lethal violence.

 - Obsessive Love

 Having recently reread Deborah Spungen’s heartbreaking account of her struggles to raise Nancy Spungen — the chaotically disturbed girl who gained infamy as punk rocker Sid Vicious’s slain girlfriend — I was curious to view Alex Cox’s cult film about the couple (which Spungen insists she’s never watched).
-(The film was also soundly disavowed by Sex Pistols guitarist Johnny Rotten, who claims he wasn’t consulted and that the film got everything “all wrong”.)
+(The film was also soundly disavowed by Sex Pistols lead singer Johnny Rotten, who claims he wasn’t consulted and that the film got everything “all wrong”.)
 Nearly three decades after “nauseating Nancy”‘s death by stabbing in New York’s Chelsea Hotel, the story holds some morbid fascination, but will likely only be of interest to true fans of early punk.
 On its own, it’s a challenging film to sit through, given its inherently unlikable protagonists: sure, Oldman and Webb give fine performances as the duo Roger Ebert referred to as the “Romeo and Juliet of punk”, but why should we care about their painfully dysfunctional existence?